ulule/makroud/README.md

 #### Insert

-For a simple insert, you can use save a model like this:
+For a simple insert, you can save a model like this:

 ```go
 func CreateUser(ctx context.Context, driver makroud.Driver, name string) (*User, error) {